The McClellan Oscillator

 In order to calculate the McClellan Oscillator, you must subtract a 39 day exponential moving average (EMA) from a 19 day EMA.
 The EMA is calculated, as mentioned above, by determining the difference between advancing and declining issues.
 Simplifying the calculation into one formula looks something like this:

 The tricky aspect of using the McClellan Oscillator is knowing how to effectively interpret and manage the information that the indicator provides.
 Sometimes, movement is just movement and certain numbers that the oscillator provides aren’t inherently significant.
-However, in some circumstances the oscillator can provide a trader with a crucial piece of information that will help them trade more effectively.
+However, in some circumstances, the oscillator can provide a trader with a crucial piece of information that will help them trade more effectively.

 There a number of comparisons that can be drawn between the McClellan Oscillator and the moving average convergence-divergence (MACD) indicator because they work in much the same way.
 To keep it simple, analysts and traders understand that when the oscillator is in the positive, the 19 day EMA is higher than the 39 day EMA, which is a signal that advancing securities are winning out over declining securities.
 If the oscillator falls into the negative, then the exact opposite is true: declining securities are considered to have the upper hand.

 As is also true with the MACD indicator, when the McClellan Oscillator generates a positive reading, this is generally a good indication that the market is best suited for bullish investors.
 Negative readings, on the other hand, are generally a positive sign for bears.
 Other things for investors to note are divergences with stock pricing, as this can be a sign that the market is preparing for a reversal, as well as thrusts, which can be an indication that a longer period of movement – either higher or lower, depending on the thrust – is about to occur.
-The chart above shows a thrust in the McClellan Oscillator near the far right hand side of the chart, a possible indication of an upcoming and substantial bullish movement.
+The chart above shows a thrust in the McClellan Oscillator near the far right-hand side of the chart, a possible indication of an upcoming and substantial bullish movement.
 If you look back, you can see that another, smaller thrust in the indicator around the first of August correctly predicted a significant bullish move in the market.

-This understanding of trends also usually means that analysts and traders must dig into the past to understand where a trend might have begun.
+This understanding of trends also usually means that analysts and traders must dig into the past to understand where a trend began.
 The difficulty is knowing how far back to go.
 If you go only a day or two into the past, your results may be fairly easy to calculate in arithmetic terms, however, the information you glean will likely be fairly insignificant or not be of much use to you today.
-If you go too far into the past, however, the mathematic calculations become infinitely more difficult and deciphering the importance of different trends may be hard to sort out.
+If you go too far into the past, however, the mathematical calculations become infinitely more difficult and deciphering the importance of different trends may be hard to sort out.
 The McClellan Oscillator uses practical timeframes – 19 day and 39 day periods – using a 5% and 10% smoothing constant for both.
 This procedure hopefully makes the data gleaned optimally useful and relevant.

 At the end of the day, the market is constantly on the move and thus the McClellan Oscillator’s calculations, like those of any technical indicator, change regularly.
-If you choose to use this indicator to understand the market, do your best to assess the true value of the information it’s generating before you take action.
-As is the case with most oscillators, it can be difficult to discern between genuine and false signals, and analysts usually only become adept at using the McClellan Oscillator over a period of time, and in conjunction with other technical indicators.
+If you choose to use this indicator to understand the market, do your best to assess the true value of the information that it is generating before you take action.
+As is the case with most oscillators, it can be difficult to discern between genuine and false signals, and analysts usually only become adept at using the McClellan Oscillator over a period of time, and in conjunction with using other technical indicators.